cameronmain/cm-weather/README.md

 ## Features
 - Displays current weather for a configurable location
 - Uses WeatherAPI.com for accurate weather data
-- Admin settings page to set location, API key, and temperature unit
+- Admin settings page to set location, API key, and default temperature unit

 ## Installation
 1. Download or clone this repository into your WordPress `wp-content/plugins` directory.